nf-core/tools/README.md

 INFO     Writing to 'tests/software/star/align/test.yml'
 ```

-## Check a module against nf-core guidelines
+### Check a module against nf-core guidelines

-Run this command to modules in a given directory (pipeline or nf-core/modules clone) against nf-core guidelines.
+Run the `nf-core modules lint` command to check modules in the current working directory (pipeline or nf-core/modules clone) against nf-core guidelines.

 Use the `--all` flag to run linting on all modules found.
+Use `--dir <pipeline_dir>` to specify another directory than the current working directory.

 ```console
 $ nf-core modules lint nf-core-modules